mco-gh/mco.dev/content/post/edu/guest.md

 +++
 categories = ["Education"]
 tags = ["talks"]
-title = "Remote Tech Classes for Students" date = "2020-06-02" coverImage = "/img/pencils2.jpg"
+title = "Join the Computing Revolution!" date = "2020-06-02"
+coverImage = "/img/pencils2.jpg"
 +++

-I offer free remote guest lectures for high school and university classes.
+I offer free online lectures and full courses on math and computing.

 <!--more-->

-## Why?

-Because I like teaching and I want to demystify technology.
-You no longer need to be a wizard to leverage the latest computing tools but the word hasn't entirely gotten around yet.

-## Who are you anyway?
+## Who are these classes for?

-You can find out more about me [here](/about).

-## What would you talk about?
+The target audience is high school and university students, but I'm open to teaching other groups as well.

+## Why are these classes important?

+The goal is to demystify computing and data science technology, and to help make the tech industry more welcoming and inclusive for students of all ages.

+## Who will be teaching?

-Modern information tools have never been more powerful and accessible, but it still helps to have a friendly tour guide.
-My goal is to make the computing revolution (things like cloud computing, Python programming, open source, machine learning, data science), easier to understand and more inclusive for students of all ages.
+You can find out more about me [here](/about-marc).
+Modern computing tools have never been more powerful and accessible, but it still helps to have a friendly tour guide.

-## Ok, but what *specifically* would you talk about?

-You can see my catalog of current talks [here](/my-talks).
-I can tailor those to any duration or academic level.
-Given a little extra time, I can even create a new talk, just for your class.

-## How much does this cost?
+## Are the classes free?

-If your class is composed primarily of women, LGBT, and/or students of color, my lectures are free.
-If not, I ask that you donate $50 per lecture to one of these charities:
+For groups composed primarily of women, LGBT, and/or minorities, these classes are free.
+For others, a donation of $50 per lecture is requested to benefit one of the following:

 <br>